Hedbergia decurva: Description

 Hedbergia decurva is a shrub covered in sticky glandular hairs and few non-glandular hairs.
 It reaches 50-200 cm in height, having thin, woody, upright, sparsely branching stems.
 The mostly upright, narrowly ovate seated leaves of 8-36 mm long, have rounded teeth along the margins that are mostly rolled downwards, and are set in opposite pairs.
 The shortly stalked flowers are set in a raceme towards the tip of the stems in the axils of leaflike bracts.
 The sepals are merged into a calyx with 4 lobes with deeper incisions on the midline and shallower incisions left and right.
-The yellow to yellowish brown petals are merged into a stongly mirror-symmetric corolla, with a long, in the upper part distinctly curved tube, topped by a helmet-shaped upper lip that encloses the anthers and a spreading, three-lobed lower lip that has two bulges in front of the throat of the tube.
+The yellow to yellowish brown petals are merged into a strongly mirror-symmetric corolla, with a long, in the upper part distinctly curved tube, topped by a helmet-shaped upper lip that encloses the anthers and a spreading, three-lobed lower lip that has two bulges in front of the throat of the tube.
 The filaments of the 4 stamens have largely merged with the upper lip of the corolla and are topped by shaggy anthers that each have 2 district spines at their lower end.
 The style is on top of a shaggy ovary and tipped by a club-shaped stigma.
 The narrowly elliptical seeds are 0.6-1.9 mm long, with several ribs along their length.
 The species probably has 14 pairs of homologous chromosomes (2n=28).